CalumForsterDev/CalumForsterDev.github.io/_posts/2018-01-20-Make-your-web-app-use-HTTPS-in-30-minutes.md

 Go to [certbot's website](https://certbot.eff.org/) and select `I'm using Nginx on ...` and your operating system.
 If you are using amazon web services then you can select `Other UNIX`.

 Certbot will then give you the commands to run.
 While you run the scripts, certbot will ask you questions to help you with your configuration.
-Make sure that when it asks about updating your NGINX config file for you that you select `yes` - it makes the process slightly easier.
+When certbot asks about updating your NGINX config file for you, make sure you select `yes` - it makes the process slightly easier.

 And you're done!
 Test it out by going to `https://yourdomain.cf`.
 Your web application is now running encrypted! ![](/assets/Lock.svg)